gio20101/WHSTechNotes/journal.md

 AI helps improve efficiency and innovation in industries by helping the worker making things easier and some risks of that are getting hacked.
 # October 21, 2024
 One postive impact i think it will have on the election is making it easier for people to vote and one potential challenge is some people might not know how to work the technolgy
+# November 1, 2024
+i think Computer science is invloved with the election because they put in the votes and it keeps rank of who has more votes and what the people are doing.